ast0414/semit/docs/index.md

 # Methods

 ## What is VAE?
-In general, autoencoders is a form of unsupervised learning algorithm that implements the use of neural networks with the typical goal of data compression and dimensionality reduction.
+In general, autoencoder is a form of unsupervised learning algorithm that implements the use of neural networks with the typical goal of data compression and dimensionality reduction.

 Overall, the structure of an autoencoder can be outlined as followed (1):